 How can I apply this method in Omnia?

-No action needed!
-Omnia’s algorithm automatically calculates prices based on price elasticity on product level.
 After a few months of gathering sales data and comparing prices against those of the competitors, Omnia has sufficient data to determine the price elasticity of products and categories.
+You can then use those insights to build pricing rules that capitalize on the price elasticities of different products or categories.

 While value-based pricing in theory is the best pricing method, Omnia recognizes the importance of having complete flexibility in automating pricing strategies.
 Omnia gives the power to (online) retailers to use all three popular pricing methods at the product level and even combine them according to your strategy.
 For example, the strategy in Omnia for a specific product could be: